A black hole toy model with non-local and boundary modes from non-trivial boundary conditions: Introduction

+As the temperature of the system varies from high temperatures to super-low temperatures, different modes dominate at different temperatures, and we can say that there are phase transitions between different modes.
 The bulk fluctuation modes always dominate at high temperatures, whose entropy is proportional to the volume.
-The entropies of the boundary modes and Wilson lines are both proportional to the area of the boundaries, which should be useful in understanding the Benkestein-Hawking entropy on black hole backgrounds.
+The entropies of the boundary modes and Wilson lines are both proportional to the area of the boundaries, which should be useful in understanding the Bekenstein-Hawking entropy on black hole backgrounds.
 In super-low temperature limits, all the fluctuation modes play a less important role, and we can see interesting competition between the constant modes and topological modes.
 Those behaviors in the super-low temperature limits are supposed to provide some hints for the extremal limit on black hole backgrounds.
 A careful analysis of the black hole case is devoted to further studies.
 Note that we are considering a more general set of boundary conditions compared to previous studies \cite{Donnelly:2014fua, Donnelly:2015hxa, Donnelly:2016auv, Barnich:2018zdg, Blommaert:2018oue, Blommaert:2018rsf}.
 Rather than only considering boundary modes on specific boundaries, the presence of the boundary-stretched Wilson lines makes the structure of the phase space richer, which can also be important for black hole entropy and building connection with black hole soft hairs.